SrivastavaRicha/ShuffleAndSort_MaerskCodingAssignment/README.md

 ### How to run:

-1) Download the codeas a zip/clone the repo to your local machine.
+1) Download the code as a zip/clone the repo to your local machine.
 2) Unzip if you downloaded a zip in the previous step.
 3) Open "index.html" with your preferred browser.